alexlobera/leanjs_OLD_NX/src/pages/blog/must-know-javascript-for-react-developers.md

 })
 ```

 In the case of an API, in the resolve you would return the data itself and in the reject you would return an error object with a status.
-You probably won’t have to write your own promises but it’s worth understanding how to as you will be working with them a lot.
+You probably won’t have to write your own promises but it’s worth understanding how to, as you will be working with them a lot.

-A new feature was added in ES8 which builds on top of the idea of promises, which is [async await](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await).
-This builds on top of promises and you can refactor in either direction so it’s important to first understand the concept of promises before using this alternative syntax.
+A new feature was added in ES8 which builds on top of the idea of promises called [async await](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await).
+This builds on top of promises and you can refactor in either direction, so it’s important to first understand the concept of promises before using this alternative syntax.

 ### That’s all for now!